Michael-Bitbar/Bitbar-Advanced-Test-Options/README.md

 # Bitbar-Advanced-Test-Options
 Includes various sample scripts for different configurations.

-To avoid having to having to recompile the tests for various credentials, there are ways various parameters that may be configured under the advanced settings.
+To avoid having to recompile tests for different user credentials per mobile application, there are ways to pass various parameters to Bitbar Test Cloud via Project > Advanced Settings.

-For example, you may have different test packages that you want to run depending on a credential.
+Specific test cases can be Included Or Excluded based on annotations within test scripts.
+Test cases may also be ran depending on the package or class.

-.
-Do you have a recommendation for this use case, or do you basically recommend to hard code the creds in the test itself?
+For example, you may run a specific test package depending on a set of credential by defining the test package under the Advanced Options.